emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     ... the activity of design is not an option.
 It must be given serious thought for software development to be effective.
     (Kent Beck [#fnxp]_)

+..

+    ... the true value of internal quality - that it's the enabler to speed.
+The purpose of internal quality is to go faster.
+    (`Tradable Quality Hypothesis <https://martinfowler.com/bliki/TradableQualityHypothesis.html>`__ by Martin Fowler)

 There is only one way to develop a software quickly: to do it in the right way for the first time.